travis-ci/docs-travis-ci-com/docs/user/travis-pro-builds-update.md

 If you would like to be one of the first to try it out, please [get in touch](mailto:support@travis-ci.com) and let us know, and we'll make it happen!

-We'll beta-testing this setup for a little while longer, eventually switching over everyone soon.
+We'll be beta-testing this setup for a little while longer, eventually switching over everyone soon.

 Meanwhile, we're working on rolling out the same new build system to the current